NeuralAnnot: Neural Annotator for 3D Human Mesh Training Sets: Introduction

+In our experiments, we observed that simply employing a regressor for the annotation does not result in high-quality 3D pseudo-GTs.
+In particular, in-the-wild datasets only provide GT 2D joint coordinates without 3Ds; therefore, overcoming the depth ambiguity is one of the major bottlenecks for the annotation of in-the-wild datasets.
+We investigate the best combinations of inputs and outputs for the annotation of in-the-wild datasets and MoCap datasets.

+For a fair comparison, we pick SMPLify-X~\cite{pavlakos2019expressive} for our main comparison target as it is a one-stage annotator like our NeuralAnnot and the most widely used one.
+We additionally compare ours with SPIN and EFT in the experimental section after changing NeuralAnnot to a two-stage annotator.
+All evaluation metrics measure how the produced 3D pseudo-GTs of training sets are accurate and beneficial.
+We show that our NeuralAnnot produces 3D pseudo-GTs with much higher quality than SMPLify-X. We use NeuralAnnot to obtain 3D pseudo-GTs of the human body, hands, face, and whole body.
+All our 3D pseudo-GTs will be publicly available.

-Our contributions can be summarized as follows. \begin{itemize} \item We present NeuralAnnot, a neural annotator that learns to construct in-the-wild expressive 3D human pose and mesh training sets.
-Our NeuralAnnot is trained on entire datasets by considering multiple samples together with additional 3D supervisions from the auxiliary datasets. \item Our NeuralAnnot produces far better 3D pseudo-GT fits with a much shorter running time than previous optimization-based methods, and the newly obtained training set brings great performance gain. \item The newly obtained pseudo-GT expressive and part-specific 3D human poses and meshes will be publicly released.
-We believe the new pseudo-GTs will be highly beneficial to the community. \end{itemize}
+Our contributions can be summarized as follows. \begin{itemize} \item We present NeuralAnnot, the first neural network-based one-stage annotator.
+NeuralAnnot is trained and tested on the same training to produce 3D pseudo-GTs, used to fully supervise the regressors. \item Our NeuralAnnot produces far more accurate and beneficial 3D pseudo-GTs than previous optimization-based annotators owing to the data-driven learning of neural networks. \item The newly obtained 3D pseudo-GTs will be publicly released.
+We believe the new 3D pseudo-GTs will be highly beneficial to the community. \end{itemize}